utkarshgpt71/CS_6110_Project/Poly_Inputs/README.md

 x[1:0]

-After writing down all the variables, specify the polynomials and their moduli.
+After writing down all the variables, specify the equations and their moduli.
 For example, if there is a equation in x and y with a modulus 3, you can specify as

 x**2 + 3*y ; 3